svakulenk0/MemN2N-tableQA/README.md

 $ sudo pip install -r requirements.txt
 ```

-## Pre-requisite
+## Setup

-1. Provide the correct path to the pre-trained fastText model (clone fastText Github repository and run ./word-vector-example.sh to train a model on the English Wikipedia)
+* Provide the correct path to the pre-trained fastText model (clone fastText Github repository and run ./word-vector-example.sh to train a model on the English Wikipedia)
 download pre-trained model
 ('make clean' and 'unzip enwik9.zip' before)

+## Training

-* To train and evaluate the model use `tableQA_runner.py`
+To train and evaluate the model use `tableQA_runner.py`

 ## Experiments